Dhanbad–Sasaram Intercity Express: Coaches

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 13305 - Dehri-on-Sone railway station Intercity Express covers the distance of 284 km in 6 hours 35 mins (43 km/h) and in 6 hours 30 mins as the 13306 Dehri-on-Sone railway station- Intercity Express (44 km/h).
+The 13305 - Sasaram Intercity Express covers the distance of 302 km in 7 hours 20 mins (41 km/h) and in 7 hours 00 mins as the 13306 Sasaram - Intercity Express (43 km/h).

 As the average speed of the train is lower than 55 km/h, as per railway rules, its fare doesn't includes a Superfast surcharge.